maranomynet/is-kennitala/README.md

 // The company kennitala of Reykjavík City const birthDate = getKennitalaBirthDate(' 530269–7609 ');
 // Returns: new Date(1969-02-13)
-// Note how company kennitalas are unreliable for Very Old™ legal entities.
+// Note that birth dates for Very Old™ legal entities are unreliable/bogus.

 // Temporary "kerfiskennitala" starts with random gibberish getKennitalaBirthDate('812345-6793');